 - Grades: Grades are determined by faculty according to the rubrics in their syllabi.
 Midterm grades are available for some courses and can be checked by students on myNU.
 At the end of each semester, student transcripts are sent to the student's preferred mailing address.
 Students may also log on to myNu to check their grades.

 - Career Planning & Options: There are numerous career choices available to all our majors.
 Many majors provide research, internship and coop experiences to help students gain practical experience.
-In addition a variety of services and program are available through the Career Development Office.
+In addition a variety of services and program are available through the Career Services Office.

 - Illness or Family Emergency?